Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 And I was reading about this inside the third party campaign of David French.

-This guy, he's a fine writer, he's a fine man, uh, and I have no problem with David French at all, except that I think the idea of him running for president is ridiculous.
+And I have no problem with David French at all, except that I think the idea of him running for president is ridiculous.

 But if he wants to give it a go, that's fine.

-Uh uh this quiet hamlet, I think was the way the National Review lady put it.
+This quiet hamlet, I think was the way the National Review lady put it.

 And I wouldn't mind, but if he'd driven an hour in almost any direction, he could have gone to real towns, real farm towns, real hamlets.

-He could have gone to Sheffield, Vermont, where they've got real broken down working loser farms.
+He could have gone to Sheffield, Vermont, where they've got real broken-down working loser farms.

 I had a nice conversation with her.